 (d) The board shall issue to any applicant who, in the opinion of the board, has met the requirements of this article, an enrollment card as engineer intern, which indicates that his or her name has been recorded in the board office.
 The engineer intern enrollment card does not authorize the holder to practice as a professional engineer.
 It is unlawful for a registrant to affix or to permit his or her seal and signature to be affixed to any document after the expiration of his or her certificate or for the purpose of aiding or abetting any other person to evade or attempt to evade any provisions of this article.

-(c) No firm shall be relieved of responsibility for the conduct or acts of its agents, employees, officers or partners by reason of its compliance with the provisions of this article.
-No individual practicing engineering under the provisions of this article shall be relieved of responsibility for engineering services performed by reason of his or her employment or other relationship with a firm holding an authorization certificate.
+(c) No person or firm is relieved of responsibility for the conduct or acts of its agents, employees, officers or partners due to compliance with the provisions of this article.
+No individual practicing engineering under the provisions of this article is relieved of responsibility for engineering services performed due to his or her employment or other relationship with a person or firm holding a certificate of authorization.

-(d) An engineer who renders occasional, part-time or consulting engineering services to or for a firm may not, for the purposes of this article, be designated as being responsible for the professional activities of the firm unless that engineer is an owner or principal of the firm.
+(d) An engineer who renders occasional, part-time or contract engineering services to or for a firm may not be designated as being in responsible charge for the professional activities of the firm unless that engineer is an owner or principal of the firm.

-(g) The certificate of authorization may be renewed.
+(g) The certificate of authorization may be renewed in accordance with board rule upon payment of the required renewal fee.

 Certificates of registration and certificates of authorization for firms expire on the last day of the month of June following issuance and are invalid after that date unless renewed.
 The secretary of the board shall notify every person registered and every firm holding a certification of authorization under this article of the pending expiration of a certificate of registration or certificate of authorization issued to that person or firm including notice of the fee required to renew the registration or certificate.
 The notice shall be mailed to the registrant or firm at their last known address at least one month in advance of the date of the expiration.
 An expired certificate may be renewed under rules promulgated by the board and may require reexamination and the payment of penalty fees.